-C. Hence, solve the system of simultaneous equations.
-2 marks The disc 40% estion 3 enter of a local tennis club examines the daily use of the tennis facilities by its club members overs that 60% of members who play tennis on one day will not play tennis the next day, will.
-Also, 75% of members who do not play tennis on one day will play tennis the next day will not. hereas a.
-Complete the transition matrix that represents this information. $\begin{bmatrix} \cdot 4 \\ \cdot 6 \end{bmatrix}$ The b. tennis club has 200 members.
-On Monday, 120 members play tennis and 80 do not.
+The owner of a local tennis club examines the daily use of the tennis facilities by its club members.
+He discovers that 60% of members who play tennis on one day will not play tennis the next day, whereas 40% will.
+Also, 75% of members who do not play tennis on one day will play tennis the next day, but 25% will not.

+The tennis club has 200 members.
+On Monday, 120 members play tennis and 80 do not. b.
+State the initial state matrice, $S_0$ .

+c.
 How many people will not play tennis on Tuesday?

-1 mark 2 marks C. In the long term, approximately how many people will play tennis and how many will not?
+d.
+In the long term, approximately how many people will play tennis and how many will not?

 2 marks Total 15 marks